 As a novice artist, I enjoyed the hands-on learning, trying techniques within hours after seeing an historic or modern masterpiece that used them.
 Yet the tour’s historic insights and personal stories about the Masters provided even richer depth to appreciate their art.
 I consider this as I pack up my own finished painting — not a masterpiece, but a cherished souvenir.

 Follow Up Facts

 Geared to mature men and women, the Dutch River Art Tour with Jeanne Krabbendam, www.jeannekrabbendam.com/news.html, includes: all meals (on board and at restaurants), travel throughout 12-day tour (canal boat, tour boat, train, taxi, bus), side trips and museum excursions with guides exclusively available on this tour.
 Schip Josefien offers 10 private cabins with ensuite bathrooms, dining room, a fully-stocked art room with paints, brushes, canvases, mediums and easels, enough bicycles for everyone, and a sundeck.
-Both art tours are SOLD OUT for July 2019.
-Please make contact through the website to discuss dates and details for 2020 sailings.
+Visit Jeanne’s website for information about the next tour which is for Spring 2021.

 Visit www.holland.com and www.iamsterdam.com for complete information on travel in Holland and in the city of Amsterdam.

 Amsterdam is a fascinating city that deserves extra days for exploration.
-Spotlighting a favorite choice of accommodation for both visitors who love the arts and those who just love a quirky place to stay with a very unique story, read our feature article about the historic Lloyd Hotel & Cultural Embassy.
+Spotlighting a favorite choice of accommodation for both visitors who love the arts and those who just love a quirky place to stay with a very unique story, read our feature article about the historic Lloyd Hotel.

 Based in Vancouver, Canada, Carol Crenna has been a journalist for over 30 years, and feels very fortunate when she gets to follow her passions (art and writing) to international locales.